The Luck of Edenhall

 Know Before You Go

-Located in the Victoria and Albert Museum, in Medieval & Renaissance, Room 10a, The Françoise and Georges Selz Gallery, case 5.
+Located in the Victoria and Albert Museum, in Medieval & Renaissance, Room 10a, on the left side of room 10, the Françoise and Georges Selz Gallery, case 5, which is directly in front of the archway.